IBM/watson-online-store/README.md

 ### 6. Configure Slack

+> Note: This Code Pattern includes Slack integration, but if you are only interested in the web UI, you can skip this step.

 [Create a slack group](https://slack.com/create) or use an existing one if you have sufficient authorization.
 (Refer to [Slack's how-to](https://get.slack.help/hc/en-us/articles/206845317-Create-a-Slack-team) on creating new groups.)
 To add a new bot, go to the Slack group’s application settings